 - Diversification.
 Your money is combined with other investors' money, giving you access to a wider variety of investments than you could usually achieve on your own. - Experience.
 The investments are managed by experienced professionals. - Flexibility.
 You can choose from a range of funds.
 You can make voluntary contributions of any amount.
 There are no establishment, contribution or switching fees. - Responsible investing.
-For all investment funds, we apply responsible investing principles, analysing each investment according to environmental, social and governance criteria.
-The two socially responsible investment funds also exclude investments that are inconsistent with certain values-based criteria. - Knowledge.
-We keep you up to date about your investment with regular reporting and you can easily access information about your investment online. - Extras.
-A free Accidental Death Cover of up to \$50,000 is available to investors who pay the standard member fee (regardless of whether the fee is currently being charged due to that investor's account balance) and meet certain eligibility criteria.
+We include environmental, social and governance criteria in our assessment of investments while excluding investments that are inconsistent with certain value-based criteria for the funds in this document. - Knowledge.
+We keep you up to date about your investment with regular reporting and communications.
+You can easily access information about your investment online. - Extras.
+A free Accidental Death Cover of up to \$50,000 is available to investors who pay the standard member fee (regardless of whether the fee is currently being charged due to that investor's account balance being less than \$500) and meet certain eligibility criteria.
 For more information, see the 'Other material information' document available on the offer register at www.disclose-register.companiesoffice.govt.nz.